simon-lang/mars-rover-image-viewer/readme.md

 For such a small app, this probably seems like an excess of technology.
 It could easily be achieved more elegantly with simple HTML+CSS+JS with no pre-processors, frameworks, unit tests, etc. However for real world projects, these things do make life easier.
 So I've aimed to showcase my typical approach to a single page app.

 This also doesn't mean I think these are the *best* technologies to use.
 In the future I'd probably use React+Redux over Angular, and ES6 over Coffeescript.
 Usually I use grunt, jade and html2js.
 In this app I have used webpack, pug and pug-html-loader.

+Similarly, while this doesn't have a huge amount of polish, or perfectly functional, I've tried to strike a reasonable amount of polish and functionality in the time I allowed for this development.